-University of Wisconsin College of Law, J.D., Order of the Coif
+University of Wisconsin Law School, J.D., Order of the Coif

 University of Wisconsin, B.S., high honors

 Eric’s mission is to prevent the class action procedure from abuse and misuse.
 The class action procedure was never intended to alter or enlarge substantive legal rights.
 He has defended more than 200 class action claims in more than twenty different jurisdictions.
 He is a founding partner of SmithAmundsen and chair of the Class Action Practice Group.
 Eric has defended putative class claims alleging a wide range of legal theories, including Telephone Consumer Protection Act (TCPA), false advertising, release of personal data, mass tort, fiduciary duty breach, and employment.